AjNavneet/News-Search-Sentence-BERT-ANNOY/readme.md

-# Search Relevancy Algorithm using SBERT and ANNOY for Articles Data and AWS Deployment
+# Enhancing Search Relevance: SBERT and ANNOY Algorithm Implementation for News Articles with AWS Deployment

 ## Project Overview

-Search relevance refers to the measure of how well search results align with the user's intent or query.
-In industries where vast amounts of information are available, such as e-commerce, content platforms, or news outlets, search relevance plays a crucial role in enhancing user experience and driving user engagement.
-It ensures that users can quickly and accurately find the information they are looking for.
+Search relevance is a critical factor in improving user experience and engagement in information-rich industries such as e-commerce, content platforms, and news outlets.
+This project focuses on leveraging Sentence-BERT (SBERT) encoding and the ANNOY library to enhance the search relevance of news articles.
+Additionally, the deployment of the solution on AWS using Docker containers and a Flask API allows users to interact seamlessly with the system.

-**Key Industries Where Search Relevance is Essential:**
+**Key Industries Benefiting from Improved Search Relevance:**

-- **E-commerce**: In online shopping platforms like Amazon or eBay, search relevance is critical to help users find the products they want.
+- **E-commerce**: Ensuring users find products quickly on platforms like Amazon or eBay.

-- **Content Platforms**: Platforms like YouTube or Netflix rely on search relevance to recommend relevant videos or movies to users.
+- **Content Platforms**: Recommending relevant videos or movies on platforms like YouTube or Netflix.

-- **News Articles**: In the context of news articles, search relevance is crucial to help users find relevant news stories quickly.
+- **News Articles**: Facilitating quick and accurate retrieval of relevant news stories.

-This project involves three key steps:

-1. **Sentence-BERT (SBERT) Encoding**: The SBERT model encodes news articles into semantically meaningful sentence embeddings, capturing contextual and semantic information.

-2. **ANNOY Indexing**: Utilizing the ANNOY library to create an index of SBERT embeddings, enabling efficient approximate nearest neighbor search.

-3. **Deployment on AWS with Docker**: The project is deployed on AWS using Docker containers, with a Flask API serving as the interface for users to interact with the system.

 ---

 ## Aim

-This project aims to improve the search experience for news articles by leveraging the Sentence-BERT (SBERT) model and the ANNOY approximate nearest neighbor library.
-It will be deployed on AWS using Docker containers and exposed as a Flask API, allowing users to query and retrieve relevant news articles easily.
+The primary goal is to elevate the search experience for news articles through the utilization of SBERT and ANNOY.
+The solution, deployed on AWS with Docker containers, provides a Flask API interface for users to effortlessly query and retrieve pertinent news articles.

 ---

 ## Data Description

-The dataset consists of 22,399 articles with the following attributes:
+The dataset comprises 22,399 articles, each characterized by the following attributes:

-- `article_id`: A unique identifier for each article in the dataset.
+- `article_id`: Unique identifier for each article.
-- `category`: The broad category to which the article belongs, providing a high-level classification of the content.
+- `category`: Broad classification of the article's content.
-- `subcategory`: A more specific classification within the category.
+- `subcategory`: More specific classification within the category.
-- `title`: The title or headline of the news article.
+- `title`: Headline of the news article.
-- `published date`: The date when the article was published.
+- `published date`: Date of article publication.
-- `text`: The main body of the news article, containing detailed information.
+- `text`: Main body of the news article.
-- `source`: The source or publication from which the article originated.
+- `source`: Publication source of the article.

 ---